Samael1254/miniRT/README.md

 - Remove the obligation for vectors to be normalized

 ##### User interaction
-- Show maps to select from if miniRT is launched without any map
 - Display filter name in the terminal when pressing P

 ##### Camera movement